LucaCanali/sparkMeasure/README.md

    * Following [SPARK PR 18249](https://github.com/apache/spark/pull/18249/files) add support for the newly introduced remoteBytesReadToDisk Task Metric (I believe this is for Spark 2.3, to be checked).
    * Following [SPARK PR 18162](https://github.com/apache/spark/pull/18162) TaskMetrics._updatedBlockStatuses is off by
-   default, so maybe can be taken out of the list of metrics collected by sparkMetric
+   default, so maybe can be taken out of the list of metrics collected by sparkMetric.